FAQs

 How much will it cost?

-The cost is determined by the time that it takes Dr. Hoover and his staff to complete the procedure.
+The cost is determined by the time that it takes our doctors and support team to complete the procedure.
 In all cases, a written treatment plan and estimate will be prepared during the initial consultation.
 It is critical to understand that a final estimate cannot be given until completing the oral examination and review of the dental radiographs.
-After a review of the medical record and/or discussion with your family veterinarian, Dr. Hoover, and his staff are usually able to give general cost estimates by phone before the consultation.
+After a review of the medical record and/or discussion with your family veterinarian, our team is usually able to give general cost estimate ranges by phone before the consultation.

 Have more questions?